getsolus/help-center-docs/configuration/enabling-workspaces/en.md

 +++
 # Enabling Workspaces

-Each of the supported desktop environments in Solus provide support for workspaces, however they are not immediately visible.
+Each of the supported desktop environments in Solus provide support for workspaces, enabling you to group various application windows into their own dedicated space and switch between them.

 ## Budgie

+Budgie enables the switching of workspaces via the Workspace Switcher.
 You can enable workspaces in Budgie by adding the Workspace Switcher applet to Raven.

 Open Raven using the shortcut `Windows Key + A` or use your mouse to open Raven in the far right of the main Budgie panel.

 Click the Raven settings 'cog' icon {{< altimg "raven-settings-cog.jpg" "help-center/configuration/enabling-workspaces/" >}}

-Click the Panel button.

-In the Applets section, click the '+' button.
+Click the Panel button, then in the Applets section, click the '+' button.

 Find the Workspace Switcher entry and select it.
 Click the '+' button at the top of the panel.
-This will add the applet to the center section, as shown below.
+This will add the Workspace Switcher to the center section, as shown below.

-{{< altimg "budgie-workspace-applet.png" "help-center/configuration/enabling-workspaces/" >}}
+{{< altimg "budgie-workspace-applet.jpg" "help-center/configuration/enabling-workspaces/" >}}

 You should now see your workspaces available in the main Budgie panel.

-{{< altimg "budgie-workspaces.png" "help-center/configuration/enabling-workspaces/" >}}
+{{< altimg "budgie-workspaces.jpg" "help-center/configuration/enabling-workspaces/" >}}

 ### Keyboard Shortcuts